chechiachang/tutorial-smack/04-Akka.md

 * ! operator work with ActorRefs
 * An actor receives a reference to the actor sent the message.
 Reference is accessed by the sender variable
 * sender is a reserved word

+### Actor Lifecycle

+Methods:
+0. (constructor): instantiate as in Java
+* preStart: called immediately after actor started
+* postStop: called immediately after actor stopped for cleaning work
+* preRestart: called immediately after actor restarted.
+Receive Throwable causing the restart
+* postRestart: called immediately after actor restarted. postRestart receive a Throwable causing the restart
+* receive

+### Actors Do Not Block Each Other

+* An actor blocks another actor, the first actor cannot attend to a request
+* An actor is locked while working on the first, you cannot attend the second request
+* deadlock: Actors block each other
+* prioritize message to prevent lock
+* Never use Thread.sleep, avoid use Thread.
+Modify your actor classes to achieve your goals

+### Communication is only via Messages

+### Messages must be immutable

+### Messages must be Self-Contained